 Many premises already have later operating hours and later activities.
-Evidence shows this is and does cause significant public nuisance to neighbours and creates a significant workload for the Responsible Authority.
+This can and does cause significant public nuisance to neighbours and create a significant workload for the Responsible Authority.

-Torbay Council therefore commits to addressing these concerns by way of Reviews and should any Premises be causing these types of problems, they can expect the presumption that Torbay council will seek to reduce these activities and operation hours in a simpler way to new or Variation applications.
+Torbay Council therefore commits to addressing these concerns where applications for review are made, and should any Premises be causing these types of problems, they can expect the presumption that Torbay council will seek to reduce these activities and operational hours in a similar way to new or Variation Applications.